MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 You can bring your own model into AI Builder so that it can function like any AI Builder custom model.
-You can use your model in Microsoft Power Platform by using Power Automate, or you can build apps with<!--note from editor: Suggested, because I know the "by using" phrase is pretty ponderous.
-Via MWSG, it's okay to say "with" with product names.--> Power Apps.
+You can use your model in Microsoft Power Platform by using Power Automate, or you can build apps with Power Apps.

 When you use your own model, it's sometimes referred to as a *model endpoint*, which enables communication.
 When you use your own model, limitations apply.
 These [limitations](#limitations) are described later in this article.